-In this rural kind of magnificence, the Highland chiefs lived for many ages.
-At a distance from the seat of government, and secured by the inaccessibleness of their country, they were free and independent.
-As they had little communication with strangers, the customs of their ancestors remained among them, and their language retained its original purity.
-Naturally fond of military fame, and remarkably attached to the memory of their ancestors, they delighted in traditions and supecially of their own particular families.
-A succession of their own particular families.

-cession of bards was retained in every clan, to hand down the memorable actions of their forefathers.
+In this rural kind of magnificence, the Highland chiefs lived, for many ages.
+At a distance from the seat of government, and secured, by the inaccessibleness of their country, they were free and independent.
+As they had little communication with strangers, the custom of their ancestors remained among them, and their language retained its original purity.
+Naturally fond of military fame, and remarkably attached to the memory of their ancestors, they delighted in traditions and songs, concerning the exploits of their nation, and especially of their own particular families.
+A succession of bards was retained in every clau, to hand down the memorable actions of their forefathers.
 As Fingal and his chiefs were the most renowned names in tradition, the bards took care to place them in the genealogy of every great family.
-They became famous among the people, and an object of fiction and poetry to the bards.

-The bards erected their immediate patrons into heroes, and celebrated them in their songs.
-As the circle of their knowledge was narrow, their ideas were confined in proportion.
-A few happy expressions, and the manners they represent, may please those who understand the language; their obscurity and inaccuracy would disgust in a translation.
-It was chiefly for this reason, that I have rejected wholly the works of the bards in my publications.
-Ossian acted in a more extensive sphere, and his ideas ought to be more noble and universal; neither gives he, I presume, so many of those peculiarities, which are only understood in a certain period or country.
+They became famous among the people, and an object of fiction and poetry to the hards wholly the works of the bards in my publications.
+Ossian acted in a more extensive sphere, and his ideas ought to be more noble and universal; neither gives he, I presume, so many of their peculiarities, which are only understood in a certain period or country.
 The other bards have their beauties, but not in this species of composition.
-Their rhymes, only calculated to kindle a martial spirit among the vulgar, afford very little pleasure to genuine taste.
-This observation only regards their poems of the heroic kind; in every inferior species of poetry they are more successful.
-They express the tender melancholy of desponding love with simplicity and nature.
-So well adapted are the sounds of the words to the sentiments. that even without any knowledge of the language. they pierce and dissolve the heart.
-Successful love is expressed with peculiar tenderness and elegance In all their compositions, except the heroic, which was solely calculated to animate the vulgar, they give us the genuine language of the heart, without any of those affected ornaments of phraseology which, though intended to beautify sentiments, divest them of their natural force.
+Their rhimes, only calculated to kindle a martial spirit among the vulgar, afford very little pleasure to genuine taste.
+This observation only regards their poems of the heroic kind : in every inferior species of poetry they are more successful.
+They express the tender melancholy of desponding love, with simplicity and nature.
+So well adapted are the sounds of the words to the sentiments, that, even without any knowledge of the language, they pierce and dissolve the heart.
+Successful love is expressed with peculiar tenderness and elegance.
+In all their compositions, except the heroic, which was solely calculated to animate the vulgar, they gave us the genuine language of the heart, without any of those affected or-naments of phraseology, which, though intended to beautify sentiments, divest them of their natural force.
 The ideas, it is confessed, are too local to be admired in another language; to those who are acquainted with the manners they represent, and the scenes they describe, they must afford pleasure and satisfaction.